sectorsedgecommunity/mapping-docs/docs/multiplayer.md

 ## Limitations
 * `forcemap` cannot pick a custom map with a space in the file name.
 * Allegiance cannot be modified
+* The map `Name` is only used for the post-vote summary